-Servicewomen’s Salute – Hommage aux Femmes Militaires began in 2017 as a citizen-led volunteer Canada 150 Campaign ToKnow, Honour, andStrengthen the historic and continuing contribution of former and current Canadian Armed Forces servicewomen to Canada.
+Servicewomen’s Salute – Hommage aux Femmes Militaires Canada began in 2017 as a citizen-led volunteer Canada 150 Campaign ToKnow, Honour, andStrengthen the historic and continuing contribution of former and current Canadian Armed Forces servicewomen to Canada.

-The 2017 Servicewomen’s Salute fact-finding exercise behind this Legacy Campaign found significant offers of help and interest by former and current servicewomen and men, Members of Parliament and Senators, Canadian War Museum, local museums and archives, public libraries, Military Gals Facebook site Administrators, Historica Canada, Nursing Sisters Association of Canada, WRCNS Toronto branch, HMCS York and Carleton, many university researchers, Women in Defence and Security, and ‘hidden gems’ of Canadian history, archived local records and artwork located all over Canada.
+The 2017 Servicewomen’s Salute fact-finding exercise behind the Canada 150 Legacy Campaign found significant offers of help and interest by former and current servicewomen and men, Members of Parliament and Senators, Canadian War Museum, local museums and archives, public libraries, Military Gals Facebook site Administrators, Historica Canada, Nursing Sisters Association of Canada, WRCNS Toronto branch, HMCS York and Carleton, many university researchers, Women in Defence and Security, and ‘hidden gems’ of Canadian history, archived local records and artwork located all over Canada.
 We found many many former and current women with hugely fascinating stories, and shared much laughter.

 The fact-finding exercise also found:

 gaps in recording and accessing Canadian military women’s 132-year history;

 very rare public celebration of servicewomen’s unique historical and contemporary contributions to Canada;